 Our vision is to inspire every Jewish student to make an enduring commitment to Jewish life, learning, and Israel.

 We are fortunate to have assembled the best team of professionals to serve at UM Hillel.
 We represent a diverse, highly educated and experienced team, that brings together their expertise and vision to achieve the mission of the University of Miami Hillel.

-Igor Khokhlov is the award-winning Hillel Director, known for his entrepreneurial approach to organizational and leadership development.
+Igor Alterman (née Khokhlov) is the award-winning Hillel Director, known for his entrepreneurial approach to organizational and leadership development.
 Igor received two Master degrees at Hebrew Union College.
-For close to a decade, Igor has worked for the Hillel movement, and was involved as a volunteer in Russia and Israel.
+For the last decade, Igor has worked for the Hillel movement, and was involved as a volunteer in Russia and Israel.
 Prior to joining the University of Miami Hillel in 2015, Igor worked at Cornell and Ithaca College Hillels.
 He is a Wexner Fellow, and a member of the Schusterman ROI community.
 Igor resides in Miami, with his wife Olga, and two children.

 Originally from Cordoba, Argentina, Karem moved to Miami in 2013 and joined the Hillel team.
 She has a background in Jewish youth movements in Argentina and she is a certified accountant.
 In addition to Karem’s financial oversight, she also advises UM Hillel’s student group for Latin Americans called “Hola Hillel”.